SelecTree: Tree Detail

 Longevity 40 to 150 years.

-Leaves Lobed and Palmate, Medium to Light Green, Red, Gold or Multicolored, Deciduous.
+Leaves Lobed and Palmate, Green, Red or Orange, Deciduous.

 Fragrant Yellow.
 Flowers in Spring or Winter.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Bark Dark Gray or Light Gray, Furrowed or Smooth.

 Shading Capacity Rated as Moderately Low out of Leaf.

 Tree Site Conditions & Constraints